 Sammy died of heart failure April 24, 1995.
 He was 58.

 Tommy: KPWR, 1996; KBIG, 1997.
-Tommy works at Shadow Broadcast Services and production at Westwood One.
+Tommy worked at Shadow

 Jackson, Walt: KFI, 2003-05.
-Walt broadcasts traffic at KFI.
+Walt broadcast traffic at KFI.

-Jacobs, Josh: KKLA, 1994-99; KFSH, 2001-04.
-In addition to hosting a show at Christian Pirate Radio, Josh does overnights at KFSH, "the Fish."
+2001-04; KKLA, 2012-19.
+In addition to hosting a show at Christian Pirate

 Jacobs, Larry: KLOS, 1977-82.
 Since 1984, Larry has been a news correspondent with ABC Network Radio.